Italy: The Dolomites, Bolzano to Ora | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast

-Savor an excellent buffet breakfast on the hotel terrace, with sweeping views of the Lagorai group.
-Then head out to enjoy a beautiful new bike path to the Sanlugano Pass.
-This is a small pass that connects the Fiemme Valley with the Adige River Valley.
-Your route follows the former Vecia Ferrovia, an old railroad built during World War I by Russian prisoners and recently turned into a scenic bike path.
-Shortly after the pass you ride through a thick forest and descend into a rare alpine wine region known for its pinot noir.
-Along the region’s renowned Wine Route, stop at the wine village of Pinzano, admiring the frescoed houses and cobbled streets.
-This is a good place to get some lunch and taste the famous local wine.
+Savor an excellent buffet breakfast on the hotel terrace, with sweeping views of the Lagorai mountain group.
+Then set out along a beautiful new bike path toward the San Lugano Passa small pass connecting the Fiemme Valley with the Adige River Valley.
+Your route follows the Vecia Ferrovia, a historic railway built during World War I by Russian prisoners and recently converted into a scenic cycling trail.
+Shortly after the pass, you’ll ride through a dense forest before descending into a rare alpine wine region known for its excellent Pinot Noir.
+Along the region’s famed Wine Route, stop in the village of Pinzano, where frescoed houses and cobbled streets create an inviting atmosphere.
+This is a great place to enjoy lunch and sample the local wines.

-The views open up as you enter the wide Adige Valley and approach the village of Ora.
-Here, you can opt to ride the last miles along the river on a flat bike path or take the local train to get to Bolzano more quickly.
+As the views open into the broad Adige Valley, you’ll approach the village of Ora.
+From here, you can choose to continue riding along a flat riverside bike path or take the local train to reach Bolzano more quickly.

 Today's Ride Choices